shivantkrishnan/BrookingsChicago/README.md

 ```

-cleaning:
-  - amz.py: First argument is state one wants to parse to.
+/cleaning:
+  - amz.py: First argument is the state one wants to shorten the larger dataset to.
+It also filters for the specific job titles that one is interested in.
+Finally it sorts by user_id and then by startdate at the position.
+It's necessary to run this script before any others as the others rely on the data being sorted.
   - listJobs.py: First argument is file to parse.
+Do not include the directory, just the file name.
+The file to parse must be stored in the /Data directory.
 Lists the job mapped roles set by Brookings to command line.
+  - addDelta.py: Input is same as listJobs.py.
+Necessary file to run before any analysis.
+Adds the difference in salary between next row of the csv to current.
+Also adds an additional column which is TRUE if the worker completes a transition after this position and FALSE otherwise.

+/Analysis:
+- get_anal.py: First argument is the same as for listJobs.py and addDelta.py.
+Prints the features of note of input file.